windicss/docs/guide/installation.md

 ## Frameworks

-In addition of the general build tools support, we also provide integrations for the following frameworks that offers out-of-the-box experience.
+In addition to general build tools support, we also provide integrations for the following frameworks that offer out-of-the-box experience.

 <Integrations class="mb-5" :items="[
   {